wavemotion-dave/GimliDS/README.md

 ## Emulator Use

 To use GimliDS you launch GimliDS.NDS on your DS/DSi/XL/LL.
 Please note that if you are running from an R4 card (or similar), you will be running in 'Compatibility' mode that keeps the CPU at the slower 67MHz.
-While GimliDS will run, it must use some heavy frameskip to get anywhere near full speed.
+While GimliDS will run, it must use some level of light frameskip to get full speed gameplay.
 If you're running from the SD card on a DSi/XL/LL with something like Twilight Menu++ or Unlaunch - you will be happy to know that you are running at 134MHz and there will be no frameskip and the audio will be much improved.